 The balloons have deflated, the presents are unwrapped and your shiny new passport has a shiny new surname on it.
 So what next?
 Honeymoon!
 It’s time to escape to paradise.
 Club Paradise Palawan is a wholly unexpected jewel on the top tip of the Philippine island, Palawan.
 It is the perfect place for honeymooners and couples.
-It became our world for three blissful days in January 2018.
+We were lucky enough for it to become our world for three blissful days.

 Most travellers know Busuanga Island as the jumping off point for Coron and the islands to the South.
 However, to the North-East of Busuanga is a small island called Dimiquiat and it is a little slice of heaven.
 19 hectares in the middle of a biosphere reserve, around the island is the most magical kind of water; turquoise from afar but crystal clear when you’re in it.